mosaic-design-system/docs/src/components/chip.md

       ## Using a Chip

+      ### Chip placement

-      As already mentioned, Chip can be used as labels or counters.
+      **Chips** can be used as labels or counters.
 The important fact is that they are in-line elements, enabling them to be placed pretty much anywhere.
 They often work well in navbars, sidebars, tabs, or in tables to indicate a status.

+      **Chip frequency**

       Like any component, overuse can quickly erode usefulness.
-With this in mind, you should always consider how often Chips are being used and whether they provide a clear and helpful relationship with their associated content.
-Most importantly, Chips should make tasks easier to complete, content easier to sort, selections easier to determine, and pages easier to scan.
+With this in mind, you should always consider how often **Chips** are being used and whether they provide a clear and helpful relationship with their associated content.
+Most importantly, **Chips** should make tasks easier to complete, content easier to sort, selections easier to determine, and pages easier to scan.

+      **Chip contexts**

       Use the various contextual colours described above to denote further meaning, but be careful when combining colours with backgrounds of other elements.
-For example, red Chips on green backgrounds are not accessible.
-Consider high contrast pairings so the Chip value is easy to read.
+For example, red **Chips** on green backgrounds are not accessible.
+Consider high contrast pairings so the **Chip** value is easy to read.
     icon: file_invoice
   - title: Code
     hook: code